rodgerskent/sql-challenge/README.md

 PG Admin was utilized without added expense to complete this project

 Project status
-Core assignment is complete.
-The bonus section is still pending.
+Core assignment and the bonus challenge is complete.